qdel/scripts/vfio/README.md

     - pass pcie ethernet card
     - use 2 screens, 1 binded to linux, synergy between both OS
     - redirect usb devices (not the whole controller)

+scripts:

+    - management of cgroups
+    - binding usb devices

+systemd:

+    - managing suspend / resume with guest never shut down

+udev:

+    - managing new usb devices connected to the host (i want them to be passed to guest)

+hooks:

+    - some hooks at start / stop of vm